iam-somraj/python-building-blocks/Day-05-Loops/README.txt

 The continue statement stops the current iteration (condition) and continues to the upcoming iteration.

 #Range()
-The range() function generates a sequence of numbers, which is commonly used with "For Loops" to repeat the code a specific number of times.
+The range() function generates a sequence of numbers, which is commonly used with the "For Loops" to repeat the code a specific number of times.

 #Nested Loop
-A nested loop is a loop inside another loop.
-The inner loop completes all its iterations for each iteration of the outer loop.
+It is a type of loop inside another loop(s).
+The inner loop(s) completes all it's iterations for each iteration of the outer loop(s).